the-other-james/cFS/VDD.md

 ## 4.0 CONFIGURATION SUMMARY AND VERSION IDENTIFICATION ##
 Default configuration is provided in cfe/cmake/sample_defs directory.

-Version numbers are all reported upon execution.
+Version numbers are all reported upon execution and available in telemetry.